Finance & Economics

 Spain is a beautiful country to live in.
 Despite average career prospects, immigrants are delighted by the local leisure options, friendly people, a number of beautiful cultural and natural attractions, and a great climate.
 In fact, 79% of expats feel at home in the Spanish culture (vs. 63% globally) and have no trouble with learning the Spanish language.
 However, true comfort of life in a foreign country can be achieved only if you get access to the local banking system.

-Credit cards have a number of benefits.
+Credit cards have many benefits.
 Getting one to complement your debit account gives people additional financial opportunities.
-Yet non-residents in the Mediterranean country will face stricter application requirements, having no Spanish credit history.
+Like foreigners looking to open a bank account in UAE, non-residents in Spain will face stricter application requirements, absence of local credit history being one of the reasons for increased scrutiny.

 Nevertheless, everything is possible if you know what to look for.